Welcome to the VA Handbook!

 I want to tell you what you need to do to become a Virtual Assistant and then how to work better once you’re up and running so you can expand and adapt as your business grows.

-I focus heavily on mindset and how to run a successful business – not just how to set it up.
+I focus heavily on mindset and how to run a successful business – not just how to set one up.

 Integrity and honesty